etCeO/.sCndSnc/README.md

 # Second Sync
 ### Seconds To Time Converter

-- A lightweight Python program that calculates the complement and reverse complement of a DNA sequences using standard base-pairing rules.
-This project demonstrates fundamental bioinformatics logic, string manipulation, and some biological data processing.
+- This Python program converts a user-provided number of seconds into an organized time structure (days, hours, minutes, and seconds).
+It uses integer division and modulo operations to accurately compute each time unit while preserving remainders, highlighting arithmetic operators, conditional validation, string formatting, and function abstraction.

 ## Author Info